stackblitz/docs/docs/platform/webcontainers/browser-support.md

 ### Mobile browsers

-- Chrome, Chromium-based browsers and Firefox on Android: beta support.
+- Android: beta support for Chrome, Chromium-based browsers and Firefox.
 Depending on your device, large projects may run into memory limitations.
-- Safari on iOS 16.4: experimental support.
-Many projects may run into memory limitations and other compatibility issues.
-- Other browsers on iOS: given that all browsers on iOS use the Safari engine, we expect them to have experimental support for WebContainers starting with iOS 16.4.
-But there may be added technical limitations and performance restrictions for third-party browsers.
-If you want to try out WebContainers on iOS, we recommend trying Safari.
+- iOS and iPadOS: not supported yet.
+WebContainers can theoretically work on iOS 16.4 and later, but memory limitations for web apps in Safari for iOS and iPadOS are currently too strict to run most WebContainers-based projects.

 ## Web Platform requirements